eksctl-io/eksctl/docs/proposal-005-upgrades.md

 Update cluster version and append new resources to the cluster stack (if needed):
 ```
-eksclt update cluster --name=<clusterName>
+eksctl update cluster --name=<clusterName>
 ```

 As this can have significant implications and some checks are appropriate before we try updating, `--dry-run` should be enabled by default.

 As control plane version can be incremented only one at a time, it would be a good idea to have `--version` flag.
 The default should be `--version=next`.
-It should possible to jump many versions with `--version=<v>`, and go for latest right away with `--version=latest`.
-User will have to make sure that this doesn't take them too far ahead, so their nodegroup(s) don't drift too far behind.
+It should be possible to jump many versions with `--version=<v>`, and go for latest right away with `--version=latest`.
+Users will have to make sure that this doesn't take them too far ahead, so their nodegroup(s) don't drift too far behind.

 For each `<currentNodeGroup>`, create `<replacementNodeGroup>`: